SravB/Tanks/README.md

 Click on the circle in the middle of either tank to change that player’s colour.
 Press the “Escape” key to exit at any time during the battle.
 Once a player has been defeated, the winner is declared and the game ends.

+Additionally, the AI opponent incorporates the A* search algorithm for pathfinding.